ShungFei/shungfei.com/README.md

 ## Template

-This website was created using the [Astro Starter Kit: Portfolio](https://github.com/withastro/astro/tree/main/examples/portfolio) theme licensed under [t](./COPYRIGHT.txt)
+This website was created using the [Astro Starter Kit: Portfolio](https://github.com/withastro/astro/tree/main/examples/portfolio) theme [under the MIT License](./COPYRIGHT.txt)

 This template is pretty new as of writing, but depending on how many others use it in the future this site might end up looking very cliché!